-PET beverage bottles, PE caps a PET shrink sleeve - all the parts can be manually separated and are made from plastic, we will therefore record the total weight of all parts in the Beverage containers column on the sheet L. At the same time, we will record these parts separately as before also on the sheets J.
+PET beverage bottles, PE caps a PET shrink sleeve - all the parts are made from plastic, we will therefore record the total weight of all parts in the Beverage containers column on the sheet L. At the same time, we will record these beverage bottles as before also on the sheets J.